Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Introduction

-Currently, almost all data-driven methods predict the LSM based on \textit{global analysis}, denoted in this study as using a fixed model to predict landslide susceptibility of an administrative region.
-Most of these methods can provide reasonable predictive results based on the premise that sufficient landslide/non-landslide points are fed as input samples and each part of the target area shares the same landslide causes, which can be inferred from input thematic maps.
-However, considering large-scale scenarios, the landslide-inducing environment would be expected to vary owing to the large span of the territory.
-In this case, the global model inferred from a specific region would fail to generalize to other regions, thus losing veracity or even rationality.
-Moreover, generally adequate landslide records are available only in a few parts of large scenarios, which would lead to the training of the model suffering from limited labeled samples in other parts.
-Accordingly, the major objective of this study is to design a stratagy for predicting the LSM so as to raise the rationality of modeling the overall landslide-inducing environment and to overcome the problem of having few available samples.
+Currently, most data-driven methods predict the LSM based on \textit{global analysis}, denoted in this study as using a single model to predict landslide susceptibility of an administrative region.
+Most of these methods can provide good predictive results based on the premise that sufficient landslide/non-landslide points are fed as input samples, and each part of the target area shares similar landslide causes.
+However, considering large-scale scenarios, such as a whole province in China or other countries and regions with more than 100,000 square kilometers, a landslide-inducing environment would be expected to vary due to the territory's large span.
+In this case, the global model inferred from a specific region would fail to generalize to other areas, thus losing veracity or even rationality.
+There are a few works \citep{shahri2019landslide, shahri2021landslide} dividing study areas into pieces for analysis, but lack of consideration when there are very few samples.
+Generally, adequate landslide records are available only in certain administrative regions (a few parts of large scenarios) \citep{qing2019review}, which would lead to the training of the model suffering from limited labeled samples in other regions.
+Accordingly, the principal objective of this study is to design a strategy for predicting the LSM to raise the rationality of modeling the overall landslide-inducing environment and overcoming the problem of having few available samples.